-- 2.2 the ship complied with the requirements of the Convention as regards structural fire protection, fire safety systems and appliances and fire control plans; - 2.3 the life-saving appliances and the equipment of the lifeboats, liferafts and rescue boats were provided in accordance with the requirements of the Convention; - 2.4 the ship was provided with a line-throwing appliance and radio installations used in life-saving appliances in accordance with the requirements of the Convention; - 2.5 the ship complied with the requirements of the Convention as regards radio installations; - 2.6 the functioning of the radio installations used in life-saving appliances complied with the requirements of the Convention; - 2.7 the ship complied with the requirements of the Convention as regards shipborne navigational equipment, means of embarkation for pilots and nautical publications; - 2.8 the ship was provided with lights, shapes, means of making sound signals and distress signals, in accordance with the requirements of the Convention and the International Regulations for Preventing Collisions at Sea in force; - 2.9 in all other respects the ship complied with the relevant requirements of the Convention;
+- 2.2 the ship complied with the requirements of the Convention as regards structural fire protection, fire safety systems and appliances and fire control plans; - 2.3 the life-saving appliances and the equipment of the lifeboats, liferafts and rescue boats were provided in accordance with the requirements of the Convention; - 2.4 the ship was provided with a line-throwing appliance and radio installations used in life-saving appliances in accordance with the requirements of the Convention; - 2.5 the ship complied with the requirements of the Convention as regards radio installations; - 2.6 the functioning of the radio installations used in life-saving appliances complied with the requirements of the Convention; - 2.7 the ship complied with the requirements of the Convention as regards shipborne navigational equipment, means of embarkation for pilots and nautical publications; - 2.8 the ship was provided with lights, shapes, means of making sound signals and distress signals, in accordance with the requirements of the Convention and the International Regulations for Preventing Collisions at Sea in force:

-- 2.10 the ship was/was not\ subjected to an alternative design and arrangements in pursuance of Regulation(s) II-1/55/II-2/17/III/38\ of the Convention; - 2.11 a Document of approval of alternative design and arrangements for machinery and electrical installations/fire protection/life-saving appliances and arrangements\ is/is not\ appended to this Certificate.
+- 2.9 in all other respects the ship complied with the relevant requirements of the Convention; - 2.10 the ship was/was not1 subjected to an alternative design and arrangements in pursuance of Regulation(s) II-1/55 / II-2/17 / III/381 of the Convention; - 2.11 a Document of approval of alternative design and arrangements for machinery and electrical installations/fire protection/life-saving appliances and arrangements1 is/is not1 appended to this Certificate. - 3 That an Exemption Certificate has/has not 1 been issued.